Blog Content Overview

 Launched: 2016

-Objective: To increase the availability of capital for startups by investing in venture capital and alternate investment funds that support early-stage ventures.
+Objective: To increase the availability of capital for startups by investing in SEBI-registered Venture Capital (VC) and Alternate Investment Funds (AIFs) that support early-stage ventures.
+Also known as the SIDBI Fund of Funds Scheme.

 Key Benefits: